 As of the date of this Offering Circular, the Issuer intends to offer Charitable Gift Annuities (CGA), which is a contract between the donor and the Issuer.
 Under these CGA agreements, in return for the transfer of cash, cash equivalents, or securities, the Issuer will pay to the donor a fixed annuity payment to one or two donors (annuitants) for their lifetime(s).
 At the termination of the contract, any remainder is distributed to a qualified charity of the donor's choosing.
-The contributed property is given irrevocably and becomes an asset of the Issuer, which we use to make loans, invest in accordance with our investment policies, or otherwise fund the Issuer's general operations.
-The Issuer will record a liability corresponding to these CGAs representing the actuarial liability to the CGA annuitants and the amount due to the remainder beneficiary other than the Issuer.
-Offering a CGA program would expose the Issuer to certain categories of risk including mortality risk, investment risk and expense risk.
+The contributed property is given irrevocably and becomes an asset of the Issuer, which we use to make loans, invest in accordance with our investment policies, or otherwise fund our general operations.
+WI records a liability corresponding to these CGAs representing the actuarial liability to the CGA annuitants and the amount due to the remainder beneficiary other than the Issuer.
+Offering a CGA program exposes the Issuer to certain categories of risk including mortality risk, investment risk and expense risk.
 Mortality risk is created by the possibility that a donor might live beyond their projected mortality table.
 Investment risk is created by the possibility that the general obligations of the gift annuity program might exceed the return on the invested assets of the gift annuities.
 Expense risk is created by the possibility that the costs of managing the gift annuity program might exceed the fees collected by the Issuer.
-If one or more of these risks materializes, it could adversely affect the Issuer's ability to repay the Certificates.
-As of December 31, 2023, the Issuer was not party to any CGA and had no annuity funds or payment obligations.